 Hop on a swing and soar above the Ayung River gauge – Amazing panoramic views that will blow your mind!

-Approximately 20 minutes from Ubud’s main town centre, is a secret little adventure; that only few locals and ex-pats know about.
+Approximately 20 minutes from Ubud’s main town centre, is a secret little adventure; that only a few locals and ex-pats know about.
 This secretive hideaway will bring the holiday Zen into your day and an unforgettable experience at that.

-The setting is simply divine; a tropical rainforest borders a cavernous river gauge that leads down to the banks of the meandering Ayung River.
+The setting is simply divine; a tropical rainforest border a cavernous river gauge that leads down to the banks of the meandering Ayung River.
 It’s a feast for the eyes and senses, waterfalls, verdant rice terraces and the majestic backdrop of Mt Agung.
-Slung between two sturdy coconut palms, guest hop on a swing and sweep out across the gauge, there are appropriate safety measures in place to keep your mind at peace as you swing to and fro.
+Slung between two sturdy coconut palms, guests hop on a swing and sweep out across the gauge, there are appropriate safety measures in place to keep your mind at peace as you swing to and fro.
 Once the thrilling swing ride is over, trek down to the river and cool off under the waterfall.

 Address: Jalan Dewi Saraswati, Bongkasa Pertiwi, Badung.

 Ubud is renowned for mystical ancient Hindu temples, breathtaking river gauge views, lush rice terraces, amazing art galleries, fabulous yoga studios and local markets trading in souvenirs, homewares, local manufactured clothing and jewellery, just to name a few.

 However, Ubud has an abundance of simply beautiful rice fields and terraces that are a wonderful draw-card for tourists, to great take pleasure in admiring from many great locations.